beacas-team/beacas-demo/readme.md

 // Theme style, If you need to change the theme, you can make a duplicate in https://arco.design/themes/design/6979/setting/base/Color import '@arco-themes/react-beacas-theme-retro/css/arco.css';

-// fill clientId to authenticate.
-If you haven't registered yet,
-// visit https://admin.beacas.com/ to get the clientId BeacasCore.auth({
-  clientId: "xxx",
-});

 export default function MyEditor() {

   // You can fetch data from the server.